ionutsandu1996/Medical-clinic-app/README.md

-markdown# 🏥 Medical Clinic Management System
+🏥 Medical Clinic Management System

 A full-stack web application for managing medical clinic appointments, built as a portfolio project to demonstrate modern software engineering and DevOps practices.